 (1) Where a claimant wishes to obtain a default judgment for costs only –

-(a) if the claim is for fixed costs, he may obtain it by filing a request in the relevant practice form;
+(a) if the claim is for fixed costs, they may obtain it by filing a request in the relevant practice form;

-(b) if the claim is for any other type of costs, he must make an application in accordance with Part 23.
+(b) if the claim is for any other type of costs, they must make an application in accordance with Part 23.

-(2) Where an application is made under this rule for costs only, judgment shall be for an amount to be decided by the court.
+(2) Where an application is made under this rule for costs only, judgment shall be for an amount decided by the court.

 (Part 45 sets out when a claimant is entitled to fixed costs)